Matt Vierling Player Props: Tigers vs. Angels

 Angels Pitching Rankings

+- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.

-- The Angels' 4.51 team ERA ranks 21st across all MLB pitching staffs.
+- The Angels' 4.48 team ERA ranks 21st among all league pitching staffs.

-- Canning gets the start for the Angels, his 16th of the season.
-He is 6-4 with a 4.52 ERA and 83 strikeouts through 79 2/3 innings pitched.

-- His last time out came on Tuesday, July 18 against the New York Yankees, when the righty went 5 2/3 innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Wednesday, July 19 against the New York Yankees, the left-hander went 7 1/3 innings, giving up one earned run while surrendering two hits.

-- The 27-year-old has a 4.52 ERA and 9.4 strikeouts per nine innings across 15 games this season, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.